 If you or someone you know is experiencing suicidal thoughts, receive immediate help by:

 - Calling or texting the 988 Suicide & Crisis Lifeline number: 988

 Other resources may be available to you through your community or health plan.
 For example, Priority Health members have access to these resources for mental wellness:

 - 24/7 Priority Health Support Line: Members experiencing emotional distress or concerns with substance use can call the Priority Health 24/7 support line, where behavioral health experts will work with callers to help them navigate the behavioral health system which includes mental health and substance use services.
 Depending on the situation, members may be connected with a licensed master’s level clinician on our Emergency Triage team to further assess the callers needs and assist with care coordination.

 - myStrength tool: Self-care and coping skills are critical to your mental health and wellbeing.
-To empower members, Priority Health has partnered with a digital health specialist to offer free access to mental wellness resources specifically focused on the COVID-19 pandemic.
+To empower members, Priority Health has partnered with a digital health specialist to offer free access to mental wellness resources.
 Members can sign up for a free myStrength account that includes interactive activities, coping tools and other resources at bh.mystrength.com/priority-health.

 Mental illness and suicide can affect anyone.
 It’s important to be aware of the warning signs and engage in conversations to raise awareness, spread hope and share information on this important topic.
 Together, we can make a difference.